daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 module.exports = Footer;
 ```

-If you can recall the previous section on Flux architecture then this should all be familiar to you.
+If you can recall the previous section on Flux architecture, then this should all be familiar to you.
 When component is loaded it sets the initial component state to whatever is in the *FooterStore* and initialzes a store listener, likewise when component is unloaded (e.g. navigated to a different page) that store listener is removed.
 When the store is updated, `onChange` function is called, which in turn updates the *Footer's* state.

 If by any chance you have used React before, there is something you need to keep in mind when creating React components using ES6 classes.
 Component methods no longer autobind `this` context.
 For example, when calling an internal component method that uses `this`, you need to bind `this` explicitly.
 Previously, `React.createClass()` was doing it for us internally: